 A fish gripper provides a much more fish-friendly method of holding and weighing your fish.
 Using a gripper is best suited to catch and release anglers as they are much less likely to harm the fish.

-Hooks are more efficient at holding larger fish but they damage the fish so are better suited when you are fishing for food and humanely killing any caught fish quickly so the damage won’t cause them any unnecessary suffering.
+Hooks are more efficient at holding larger fish, but they damage the fish, so they are better suited when you are fishing for food and humanely killing any caught fish quickly so the damage won’t cause them any unnecessary suffering.

 Although it can come down to personal preference, practicing humane and fish-friendly techniques and processes is always a good thing to do.

 Battery life can be a key factor when deciding which fishing scale is best for you.

 Some fishing scales can become less accurate if they are running on low batteries.
 Others may be quite tricky to change batteries once they have come to the end of their lives.